 Defining modules

-- an exported list of text valuesmacro_table
+macros- an exported list of macro definitionssymbols- an exported list of text values

 The lexical name given to a module definition must be an identifier.